 The Management Zone will conduct targeted outreach to residents within the Management Zone that are not served by a PWS that is compliant with safe drinking water requirements, as determined under Section 4.
 The purpose of this outreach is to (a) provide additional notice of the availability of PAWFs for safe drinking water; and (b) provide opportunity for residents to request participation in the AWP.
-See Section 5.1.2.3.1 for additional information regarding this targeted outreach.
+See Section 5.1.2.3.1 for additional information regarding this targeted outreach and Section 6.1 for the schedule of targeted outreach activities.